Ranjit2111/Crypto-Volatility-Vercel/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- A running instance of the Crypto Volatility Watcher API
+- A running instance of the Crypto Volatility Tracker API

 ### Installation